hyperdriveguy/people-network/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
 This is a small C# program meant to track your relationships (friends/family) similar to the "friends" features of some social networks.
 This is meant to be an exercise in learing C# and application of graph theory.
-I came up with the idea when I wanted to invite people to a party that were in a certain geolocation and had some additional mutual friend.
+I came up with the idea when I wanted to invite people to a party that were in a certain geolocation and had at least one mutual friend.

 In it's current state, you can add a set number of people and have regurgitated back to you.
 As of yet, no relationships (edges on a graph) are implemented via this program.